Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 - Prioritizing profits over people can have significant negative consequences on patient well-being.

-- Dr. Johnny's work offers a critical perspective on the need for a more balanced approach to healthcare.
+- Dr. Johnny's transformative holistic health work offers a critical perspective on the need for a more balanced approach to healthcare.

 - A holistic approach to wellness considers the overall well-being of individuals, not just their medical needs.